Rhode Islanders deciding speaker's fate, state name change

 PRESIDENT

-Rhode Island has backed a Republican for the White House only four times — twice for Dwight D. Eisenhower in 1952 and 1956, once for Richard Nixon in 1972 and once for Ronald Reagan in 1984.
+Rhode Island has backed a Republican for the White House only four times in the modern era — twice for Dwight D. Eisenhower in 1952 and 1956, once for Richard Nixon in 1972 and once for Ronald Reagan in 1984.
 Hillary Clinton won the state by more than 15 points over Donald Trump in 2016.
 Rhode Island has four electoral votes.

 U.S. SENATE